ornlneutronimaging/iMars3D/docs/users/index.rst

 User Guide
 ===========

-There are 3 basic entrypoints for imars3d
+There are 3 basic entry-points for imars3d

 Command line interface
 ----------------------